lfr/lfr.github.io/_posts/2020-02-17-tales-of-an-fsharp-advent-survivor.md

 ### The *type*, that unsung hero

 I also assumed that designing with types would be a given, but that assumption was based on nothing.
-I think that in the near future I'll probably write a post specifically about the topic using my own lib for the examples.
-I won't do as good a job as [this guy](https://fsharpforfunandprofit.com/series/designing-with-types.html), but at least I'll add my voice to his message.
+I'll have to write something about it in the near future, it won't be as good as [this](https://fsharpforfunandprofit.com/series/designing-with-types.html), but at least I'll be adding my voice to his message, and I'll use my own library for the examples.

 ### That sweet F# Advent treat...